Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Examples and applications

-In addition to \Cref{genuinefixed}, the following notion of fixed locus is also frequently used in derived algebraic geometry\ : \begin{defin}[Derived fixed loci] Let $Y$ be a derived stack and $g$ an automorphism of $Y$.
-We define the \textit{derived fixed locus} $Y^{\mathbb{R} g}$ via the pull-back diagram
+In addition to \Cref{genuinefixed}, the following notion of fixed locus is also frequently used in derived algebraic geometry\ : \begin{defin}[Naive derived fixed loci] Let $Y$ be a derived stack and $g$ an automorphism of $Y$.
+We define the \textit{naive derived fixed locus} $Y^{\mathbb{R} g}$ via the (derived) pull-back diagram

 where $\Delta_g$ is the $g$-twisted diagonal map (i.e.~the graph of the automorphism of $Y$ given by $g$), which is given by the following formula on functor of points:

 \end{defin}